willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

         are treated just like regular functions.

 3.3.3 Header files **should** use forward declarations instead of header file inclusions when possible.
-This prevents a compiler from opening more files than it needs to, which can speed up recompilation when header files change.
+This may speed up compilation, especially when recompiling after header files change.

       **Exceptions:**